 However, rest is not a one-size-fits-all solution.
-There are different types of rest that our bodies and minds need to function properly.
+According to Dr. Saundra Dalton-Smith, author of Sacred Rest: Recover Your Life, Renew Your Energy, Restore Your Sanity, there are different types of rest that our bodies and minds need to function properly.
 Each type serves a unique purpose and helps us recharge and restore our energy levels.
 Understanding the seven types can help us create a more balanced and fulfilling life.

 The seven types of rest are physical, mental, emotional, sensory, creative, social, and spiritual.
 Each type focuses on a different aspect of our lives.
 By understanding the different types, we can identify areas of our lives where we need to focus on rest and prioritize our self-care accordingly.

 Physical rest means taking a break from the physical activities that we do all day.
 We often think of rest as just lying down or sitting, but it can also include activities like:

 When we rest physically, we give our muscles time to repair and recover, which helps us avoid injuries and reduces fatigue.

 Mental rest means taking a break from the constant mental stimulation that we face every day.
 We live in a world that is always on, and it can be challenging to unplug and give our brains a break.
 Mental rest can include activities like: